lottery7/llm-analyzer-plugin/README.md

 - **`baseUrl`**: The base URL for the LLM API (default: `groq`).
 - **`model`**: The LLM model to use (default: `llama3-70b-8192`).
 - **`dockerHost`**: The Docker server address for running CLI analyzers. `tcp://localhost:2375` (default) on Windows, `unix:///var/run/docker.sock` on Unix-like.
+- **`pvsStudioLicense`**: Your license for PVS-Studio.
+Default is a free license which requires you to add comment to the start of each scanned source file.
+You can see it in **resources/pvs-studio-copyright.txt**.

 ## Dependencies
 - **Docker Desktop** or any other Docker host: Required for running CLI tools.